Wilmer Amina Carter papers

 Separated Materials

-The "Inland Empire Minority Business & Professional Directory" has been separated from the collection for item-level cataloging.
+The "Inland Empire Minority Business & Professional Directory" has been separated from the collection for item-level cataloging and integration into the library's online catalog.

-The "Black Pages" (including California, Hawaii, Arkansas, Louisiana, Texas, and other states) has been separated from the collection for item-level cataloging.
+The "Black Pages" (including California, Hawaii, Arkansas, Louisiana, Texas, and other states) has been separated from the collection for item-level cataloging and integration into the library's online catalog.

 Processing Information